Example - Roll a Dice

-contract is an example of how to use the GeneralRandcastConsumerBase
+The `RollDiceExample` contract is an example of how to use the `GeneralRandcastConsumerBase` to request and consume randomness of type `RandomWords` simulating dice rolls.&#x20;

 ```solidity